-D. SPECIAL CONDITIONS (Continued)
+C. SPECIAL CONDITIONS (continued)

-- 4. Report as No Discharge when a discharge does not occur during the report period. - 5.
-Reporting of Non-Detects: - (a) An analysis conducted by the permittee or their contracted laboratory shall be conducted in such a way that the precision and accuracy of the analyzed result can be enumerated. - (b) The permittee shall not report a sample result as "Non-Detect" without also reporting the detection limit of the test.
-Reporting as "Non Detect" without also including the detection limit will be considered failure to report, which is a violation of this permit. - (c) The permittee shall provide the "Non-Detect" sample result using the less than sign and the minimum detection limit (e.g. <10). - (d) Where the permit contains a Minimum Level (ML) and the permittee is granted authority in the permit to report zero in lieu of the < ML for a specified parameter (conventional, priority pollutants, metals, etc.), then zero (0) is to be reported for that parameter. - (e) See Standard Conditions Part I, Section A, #4 regarding proper detection limits used for sample analysis. - (f) When calculating monthly averages, one-half of the method detection limit (MDL) should be used instead of a zero.
-Where all data are below the MDL, the "<MDL" shall be reported as indicated in item (c). - 6.
-It is a violation of the Missouri Clean Water Law to fail to pay fees associated with this permit (644.055 RSMo). - 7.
+- 6. It is a violation of the Missouri Clean Water Law to fail to pay fees associated with this permit (644.055 RSMo). - 7.
 Bypasses are not authorized at this facility unless they meet the criteria in 40 CFR 122.41(m).
 If a bypass occurs, the permittee shall report in accordance to 40 CFR 122.41(m)(3), and with Standard Condition Part I, Section B, subsection 2.
-Bypasses are to be reported to the Southwest Regional Office during normal business hours or by using the online Sanitary Sewer Overflow/Facility Bypass Application located at: http://dnr.mo.gov/mogem/ or the Environmental Emergency Response spill-line at 573-634-2436 outside of normal business hours.
+Bypasses are to be reported to the St. Louis Regional Office during normal business hours or by using the online Sanitary Sewer Overflow/Facility Bypass Application located at: https://dnr.mo.gov/mogem/ or the Environmental Emergency Response spill-line at 573-634-2436 outside of normal business hours.
 Once an electronic reporting system compliant with 40 CFR Part 127, the National Pollutant Discharge Elimination System (NPDES) Electronic Reporting Rule, is available all bypasses must be reported electronically via the new system.
 Blending, which is the practice of combining a partially-treated wastewater process stream with a fully-treated wastewater process stream prior to discharge, is not considered a form of bypass.
 If the permittee wishes to utilize blending, the permittee shall file an application to modify this permit to facilitate the inclusion of appropriate monitoring conditions. - 8.
 The facility must be sufficiently secured to restrict entry by children, livestock and unauthorized persons as well as to protect the facility from vandalism. - 9.
 An Operation and Maintenance (O & M) manual shall be maintained by the permittee and made available to the operator.
 The O & M manual shall include key operating procedures and a brief summary of the operation of the facility. - 10.
-An all-weather access road shall be provided to the treatment facility. - 11.
-The outfall sewer shall be protected against the effects of floodwater, ice or other hazards as to reasonably insure its structural stability and freedom from stoppage.
-The outfall shall be maintained so that a sample of the effluent can be obtained at a point after the final treatment process and before the discharge mixes with the receiving waters. - 12.
-Sludge treatment storage and disposal practices shall be conducted in accordance with Standard Conditions Part III.
+An all-weather access road to the treatment facility shall be maintained. - 11.
+The outfall sewer shall be protected and maintained against the effects of floodwater, ice, or other hazards as to reasonably insure its structural stability, freedom from stoppage, and that a sample of the effluent can be obtained at a point after the final treatment process and before the discharge mixes with the receiving waters. - 12.
+Sludge treatment, storage and disposal practices shall be conducted in accordance with Standard Conditions Part III.
 The permittee shall receive approval for any sludge treatment, storage, or disposal practices not identified in the facility description of the operating permit. - 13.
-A minimum of two (2) feet of freeboard must be maintained in each lagoon cell. - 14.
-The berms of the lagoon(s) shall be mowed and kept free of any deep-rooted vegetation, animal dens, or other potential sources of damage to the berms. - 15.
-The facility shall ensure that adequate provisions are provided to prevent surface water intrusion into the lagoon and to divert stormwater runoff around the lagoon and protect embankments from erosion.
+The lagoon shall be operated and maintained to ensure their structural integrity, which includes maintaining adequate freeboard and keeping the berms free of deep-rooted vegetation, animal dens, or other potential sources of damage. - 14.
+The facility shall ensure that adequate provisions are provided to prevent or minimize surface water intrusion into the lagoon and to divert stormwater runoff around the lagoon and protect embankments from erosion.